aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/sql_perf_tuning/index.md

-Aurora MySQL SQL Performance Troubleshooting - 1 Final(WIP-)
+Aurora MySQL SQL Performance Troubleshooting (WIP)

 In this lab, we are going to demonstrate *how to troubleshoot SQL performance related issues using* different tools.
 Specifically we are going to look at how you can leverage *CW metrics, EM metrics*, *P.I, slow query logs, CloudWatch logs and CloudWatch log insights.pt-query-digest ,EXPLAIN, PROFILE*  to troubleshoot / identify bottlenecks.
 Also we are going to briefly shows how indexes can help in improving the performance of your query.